-xii) As soon as possible after the interview, make detailed notes of the conversation (do not refer to it as a disclosure).
+- As soon as possible after the interview, make detailed notes of the conversation (do not refer to it as a disclosure).
 Do not destroy your original notes.
-These may be needed as evidence and required by a court.

-a) record the date, time and place the conversation took place, any noticeable non-verbal behaviour and the words used by the child.
-If the child uses their own family's private sexual words, record the actual words used rather than translating them into 'proper' words.

-- b) Be objective in your recording: include statements and observable timings, - rather than your interpretations or assumptions. - c) Distinguish fact from opinion, but record both. - d) State the action you took - e) Note any statement by the student f) On completion of your notes, record the date, the time and location where you wrote them.
+These may be needed as evidence and required by a court. - a) record the date, time and place the conversation took place, any noticeable non-verbal behaviour and the words used by the child.
+If the child uses their own family's private sexual words, record the actual words used rather than translating them into 'proper' words. - b) Be objective in your recording: include statements and observable timings, rather than your interpretations or assumptions. - c) Distinguish fact from opinion, but record both. - d) State the action you took - e) Note any statement by the student - f) On completion of your notes, record the date, the time and location where you wrote them.
 Sign immediately after the last word and print your signature.
-You may need to prove to a court exactly when the notes were made to be able to refer to them when giving evidence.

-g) Give a copy to the DSP

-• While these notes will remain highly confidential, should the matter go to court they will almost certainly be used.
+You may need to prove to a court exactly when the notes were made to be able to refer to them when giving evidence. - g) Give to the DSL who will store a scanned copy securely on Safeguard - While these notes will remain highly confidential, should the matter go to court they will almost certainly be used.
 It is therefore vital they are accurate, clear and unambiguous.